 Rules of Play

-The rules of play are defined in the Royal and Ancient Golf Club of St Andrews Rules of Golf Book effective at the current revision.
+The rules of play are defined in the Royal and Ancient Golf Club of St Andrews Rules of Golf Book, effective at the current revisions.

-Permanent local rules of the Club are shown on the scorecard.
+Permanent local rules of Cammeray Golf Club are shown on the scorecard.

-(if any are in effect) will be shown on the Temporary Local Rules board near the Pro-Shop and/or the Club Notice Board and/or the competition notice sheet of the day and/or the scorecard relevant to the compeition.
+If any are in effect, Temporary Local Rules will be shown on the notice board near the Pro Shop; and/or the Club notice board; and/or the competition sheet of the day and/or the scorecard relevant to the competition.